121 S. Wilke Road, Suite 301, Arlington Heights, IL 60005

 Medical Device Recalls on the Rise

-Posted on May 07,2014 in Illinois Defective Medical Products Lawyer
+Posted on May 07, 2014 in Defective Medical Devices

 The total number of defective medical device recalls in the past decade represents a significant increase, and it raises the question of whether more people are reporting issues or if there are simply more design defects putting patients at risk.
 Defective devices can injure patients and cause serious physical and mental repercussions when the device does not operate properly.